cmkobel/CompareM2/README.md

 This project is still in development.
 Please check the [repo project manager](https://github.com/cmkobel/kma-assemblycomparator/projects/1) for tracking new features.

-## Phase 1
-Get it working

 A few subanalyses still need to be implemented, (see parenthesized programs in the below list)

-## Phase 2
-Get it working with a shared environment

 ### For each assembly